ubcchemecar/beginners-tutorial/tutorial-github.md

 > A fork is a copy of a repository.
 Forking a repository allows you to freely experiment with changes without affecting the original project.

-In this step, you will fork the `ubcchemecar/beginners-tutorial` repository.
+To fork the `ubcchemecar/beginners-tutorial` repository, follow these steps:

 1. Go to the main page of the `beginners-tutorial` repository: https://github.com/ubcchemecar/beginners-tutorial
 2. Click the Fork icon on the top right corner of the page.